KOJICON 2025 Speakers

 Collaborating with farmers, Isabelle crafts innovative products from agricultural by-products, using techniques like koji to make sustainable, flavorful eating accessible and exciting.

-Isabelle can be found all over the virtual universe at:
+Isabelle can be found all over social media at:

 Instagram: @bella_and_the_yeast